brendanc8811/MLB-24-Pitching-stats-script-by-team/README.md

 INCLUDED BELOW:

-Packages to install in your R-Project,
-Data set to use (2024 season only, you can use your own if you wish), Vsiualization script (plug into R),
+Packages to install in your R-Project,(Just press download) Data set to use (2024 season only, you can use your own if you wish), Vsiualization script (plug into R),